eric-s-raymond/aicodeguide/README.md

 In the case of Cursor, sometimes the LLM will reach some limits and ask for retry.
 Just do it and continue.
 Yep, you're vibe coding :-)

+> Important: although it's super cool to "vibe code", it's also really
+> interesting to know what you're doing :-) Reviewing the code the agent is
+> generating will also help you a lot when errors happen (and they will!) and
+> to improve your skills on code reviewing (not only made by AIs but by
+> yourself and other developers).

 📚 Resources: